bparanj/crystal/computer/networking/osi.md

 6. Data Link Layer: Ethernet frames are created, embedding the MAC addresses of the source and destination for local network transmission.

-7. Physical Layer: The actual transmission of bits occurs here, whether through electrical signals in cables or radio waves for Wi-Fi.
+7. Physical Layer: The  transmission of bits occurs here, whether through electrical signals in cables or radio waves for Wi-Fi.

 | OSI Layer | Protocols/Technologies Used |